yeoman/yeoman.io/app/_includes/yeoman.wiki/Handlebars-integration.md

-1. Install Yeoman directly from GitHub (or get v0.9.6 if it's out), we need this so we can configure server tasks from our Gruntfile.
+1. Install Yeoman v0.9.6, we need this so we can configure server tasks from our Gruntfile.

-2. Add `grunt-contrib-handlebars` as a devDependency by running `npm install -D grunt-contrib-handlebars`.
+2. Add `grunt-contrib-handlebars` as a devDependency by running `npm install -D grunt-contrib-handlebars@0.3.5`.
 This will add it to package.json after installing it.

 3. Load the `handlebars` task in your Gruntfile.js